NicSkilzz/Space-360/README.md

 # Space 360

-- Top-Down Space Shooter
+We created a Top-Down Space Shooter using the Godot Engine, writing in GDScript.
-- Godot Engine
-- Side project for fun
+This was a side project, which we did for fun and trying out new things.

 ## Home Screen